Irrigation: Environmental impacts

-Within a long period of groundwater depletion in California's Central Valley, short periods of recovery have been mostly driven by extreme weather events that typically caused flooding and had negative social, environmental and economic consequences.
+Within a long period of groundwater depletion in California's Central Valley, short periods of recovery have been mostly driven by extreme weather events that typically caused flooding and had negative social, environmental, and economic consequences.

 Negative impacts frequently accompany extensive irrigation.
-Some projects which diverted surface water for irrigation dried up the water sources, which led to a more extreme regional climate.
+Some projects that diverted surface water for irrigation dried up the water sources, which led to a more extreme regional climate.
 Projects that relied on groundwater and pumped too much from underground aquifers created subsidence and salinization.
-Salinization of irrigation water in turn damaged the crops and seeped into drinking water.
+Salinization of irrigation water, in turn, damaged the crops and seeped into drinking water.
 Pests and pathogens also thrived in the irrigation canals or ponds full of still water, which created regional outbreaks of diseases like malaria and schistosomiasis.
 Governments also used irrigation schemes to encourage migration, especially of more desirable populations into an area.
 Additionally, some of these large nationwide schemes failed to pay off at all, costing more than any benefit gained from increased crop yields.

 Overdrafting (depletion) of underground aquifers: In the mid-20th century, the advent of diesel and electric motors led to systems that could pump groundwater out of major aquifers faster than drainage basins could refill them.
 This can lead to permanent loss of aquifer capacity, decreased water quality, ground subsidence, and other problems.
 The future of food production in such areas as the North China Plain, the Punjab region in India and Pakistan, and the Great Plains of the US is threatened by this phenomenon.